 Time off work - overview

-The law gives you the right to take time off work in certain circumstances.
-You might not be paid for this time off.
+The law gives you the right to take time off work in certain circumstances, but you might not be paid for this time off.
+Your rights depend on your employment status - check your employment status.

 Your contract of employment might give you additional rights to the ones listed on this page - check it to see.